devmnj/My-Reactjs-Components/README.md

 ## About <a name = "about"></a>

-This repository contains a set of reusable `Reactjs` compoents that may suitable for varios projects.
+This repository contains a set of reusable `Reactjs` compoents that may suitable for various projects.

 ## Getting Started <a name = "getting_started"></a>

-Each folder contains css and component file which need to be placed on relevent folders in your project.
+Each folder contains css and component file which need to be placed on relevant folders in your project.

 ### Prerequisites